t-Product and t-STP of Cubic Matrices With Application to Hyper-Networked Systems: Introduction

-Semi-tensor product(STP) of matrices is a generalization of conventional matrix product, which allows the two factor matrices of arbitrary dimensions \cite{che12}.
-It has been used to Boolean networks\cite{che11}, finite evolutionary games \cite{che21}, finite automata \cite{yan21}, signal processing \cite{zho18}, compressed sensing \cite{xie16}, etc. Dimension-keeping(DK-) STP is a newly proposed STP for matrices with arbitrary dimensions \cite{che24}.
-It is a generalization of conventional matrix product.
-It provides a powerful tool to deal with matrices of un-matching dimensions.
+The DK-STP is a variation of the classical semi-tensor product (STP) of matrices.
+The STP is a generalization of the conventional matrix product, which can be applied to matrices of arbitrary dimensions \cite{che12}.
+It has found use for the analysis of Boolean networks \cite{che11}, finite evolutionary games \cite{che21}, finite automata \cite{yan21}, signal processing \cite{zho18}, compressed sensing \cite{xie16}, etc. On the other hand, in most of the cases when the dimensions of matrices are not compatible, the STP expands the dimension after the operation and often results in high complexity \cite{che11}.
+To overcome this weakness, another generalization of conventional matrix product, called the DK-STP, is later proposed \cite{che24} and works for matrices with arbitrary dimensions without expanding the dimensions after the operation.
+It provides a powerful tool to deal with matrices of non-compatible dimensions in structure-varying dynamics \cite{che24}.

-Combining t-product with DK-STP, we propose a new product for cubic matrices, called the t-STP.
-It is a generalization of t-product, which allows the t-product for two cubic matrices of arbitrary dimensions.

-An obvious advantage of hyper-matrices is its capability to contain a large number of data.
-It is particularly suitable for data with multi-head latent attention architecture, etc. \cite{dee24} One of the advantages of STP is that it can reduce the size of data for a linear (or nonlinear) mapping over large scale data.
-A newly merged technique in compressed sensing (CS), called STP-CS, demonstrated this \cite{xie16,yan21}.
-In STP-CS, the size of sensing matrix has been deduced significantly by using STP.
-If we consider the dynamic systems over cubic matrices as in (\cite{cche24}, where the state $X\in \R^{m\times q\times s}$.
-In classical expression of linear systems, the transition matrix should be an $mqs\times mqs$ matrix.
-But in t-product form the transition matrix, which represents a cubic matrix, is of dimension $sn\times s$.
-In the sequel, you will see that in our later approach, the transition matrix can be much more smaller, which will be particularly suitable in dealing with large scale information data.
+One of the main advantages of the DK-STP approach is that it helps to reduce the model dimension \cite{che26}.
+As is well known, the hypermatrices with the capability to contain higher order structured data are particularly suitable for modeling and storage of the strings with multi-head latent attention architecture \cite{dee24,chz}.
+Using the STP based projection, the size of data for a linear (or nonlinear) map over such large scale data can be significantly reduced.
+For example, a newly emerging technique in compressed sensing (CS), called STP-CS, demonstrated this model reduction effect \cite{xie16,yan21}, in which the size of sensing matrix has been reduced significantly by using the STP based projection.
+With the same spirit, if we consider the dynamic systems over cubic matrices as in \cite{cche24}, where the state $X\in \R^{m\times n\times s}$, then in classical expression of linear systems, the transition matrix should be an $mns\times mns$ matrix, while in the t-product form the transition matrix, which represents a cubic matrix, is of dimension $sn\times s$; however, in the sequel, the transition matrix in the DK-STP based dynamics can be much smaller, which will be particularly suitable in the presence of large scale data and higher dimensional multilinear systems.